dabapps/redux-requests/README.md

 When defining a new request, you will need to first define an actionset, using `makeAsyncActionSet(ACTION_NAME)`.
 This will give you a set of three actions that your reducers can then key off of.

 Launching an action is as simple as calling `dispatchGenericRequest`, with the actionset as the first argument, then the URL, then the method, and then the data.
-Actions will be dispatched at
+There are also two optional arguments of 'tag', for keeping track of where requests are coming from, and a dictionary of header fields.
+Once dispatched, individual actions for REQUEST, SUCCESS and FAILURE will be dispatched, as well as actions to control the REQUEST_STATE, which is consumed by `responsesReducer`, should you choose to use it.

 ## Keeping track of request states